DIY Vegan Peppermint Toothpaste

 30 drops Organic Peppermint Oil or Cinnamon Oil

 **If you would like a kids version try using a fruity flavor instead like Orange Oil

 10 drops Tea Tree Oil

 Add dry ingredients, add coconut oil and essential oils and stir with a non-metal spoon, maybe a bamboo utensil or chopstick.
-Add a more oil if needed until desired consistency.
+Add more oil if needed until desired consistency.
 The natural qualities of the coconut oil will make it hard and soften with the temperature.
 This is totally fine and the more solid dry version works great too and will soften in your mouth.

 >>>You can also make a toothpaste powder by only using the dry ingredients.
 Just dip a wet brush in the powder and brush away!

-All ingredients can be purchased in a Natural Foods Bulk store or in glass containers.
+All ingredients can be purchased in a Natural Foods Bulk store in large quantities or in glass containers.
 The amount of packaging is way less and the amount of ingredients will last you years instead of months like a single tube of toothpaste.
 Reuse a small glass jar with a screw on lid.
 Sanitize it before you use, by carefully boiling it in hot water.